-1. No beehives may be brought to the 4-H Youth Show.

-2. Exhibit must include educational poster showing what you learned in the Beekeeping project this year.
+- 1. No beehives may be brought to the 4-H Youth Show. - 2.
+Exhibit must include educational poster showing what you learned in the Beekeeping project this year.

-Class No Class No. 2320 Cloverbud - Ages 5-7, Non-premium Participation Ribbon 2321 Jar of Honey: Any type 2322 Display - Comb of Honey, Cut Comb Honey, Chunk Honey, etc. Best of Show exhibit from classes 2321-2322 Award: Gift
+Z. LN iibit mast inclade edacational poster showing what you reamed in the beekeeping g project triis year.
+Class N lo.
+2320 Cloverbud - Ages 5-7, Non-premium Participation Ribbon 2321 Jar of Honey: Any type 2322 Display - Comb of Honey, Cut Comb Honey, Chunk Honey, etc. Best of Show exhibit from classes 2321-2322 Award: Gift